Novy LEF

+Novyi LEF (Новый Леф, The New Left Front of the Arts) was a Soviet literary-critical journal published from 1927 to 1928 in Moscow.
+It was a revival of the earlier LEF journal and was associated with the LEF literary group, which promoted avant-garde and constructivist approaches to art and literature.
+The journal featured contributions from prominent figures like Vladimir Mayakovsky, who served as editor-in-chief, and Alexander Rodchenko, who designed many of its covers.
+Novyi LEF was known for its emphasis on factography and production-oriented constructivism, rejecting traditional aesthetics in favor of a revolutionary transformation of Soviet culture.

 Ideology

 Novyi LEF included a variety of members of the Soviet literary and artistic avant-garde, as well as critics and academicians.
 In 1922, Mayakovsky offered a definition of LEF: “encompassing of the social theme by all the instruments of futurism” – this emphasis on avant-garde methods in the service of Soviet social necessity continued to define Novyi LEF’s orientation five years later.

 Novyi LEF rejected aesthetics or belletrism as well as traditional methods of realist representation in favor of production-oriented constructivism.
 The journal’s contributors often polemicized against competing literary groups, including RAPP (The Russian Association of Proletarian Writers) and Pereval (“Mountain Pass”).

 Mayakovsky’s programmatic editorial statement in the inaugural January 1927 issue reflected on the challenges facing Soviet cultural life.
-Reviving the LEF periodical as Novyi LEF was a necessity, for according to Mayakovsky, Soviet culture after the New Economic Policy (NEP) was stuck in a “swamp.”
-Multiple years of NEP “philistinism” had led to cultural degeneration.
+He wrote:

 Mayakovsky and his affiliates argued that a return to factography and zhiznestroenie – two key planks in the Novyi LEF platform – would rejuvenate a truly revolutionary workers’ literary and cultural production.

 Literature of Fact

 The LEF emphasis on factual reporting heralded a return to the unvarnished objective world versus manufactured artistic unity.
 The material of life itself would generate artistic forms suitable for contemporaneity’s expression.
-The newspaper and attendant journalistic genres (e.g. reportage, sketches, travel accounts) were lauded: Novyi LEF contributors regarded the newspaper medium as being conducive to a fact-oriented marriage between the literary and journalistic spheres, one that would be sensitive to the social necessities generated by Soviet modernity.
-Writing in 1929, Tretyakov maintained: “Our epos is the newspaper…What the Bible was to the medieval Christian – a pointer for all the contingencies of life; what the moralizing novel was to the Russian liberal intelligentsia, that is the newspaper for the Soviet activist of our times."
+The newspaper and attendant journalistic genres (e.g., reportage, sketches, travel accounts) were lauded: Novyi LEF contributors regarded the newspaper medium as being conducive to a fact-oriented marriage between the literary and journalistic spheres, one that would be sensitive to the social necessities generated by Soviet modernity.

+Tretyakov maintained: “Our epos is the newspaper…What the Bible was to the medieval Christian – a pointer for all the contingencies of life; what the moralizing novel was to the Russian liberal intelligentsia, that is the newspaper for the Soviet activist of our times."

-LEF contributors would sometimes publish their literary and critical projects in their intermediate stages – for instance, Viktor Shklovsky’s study of Lev Tolstoy’s novel, War and Peace, published in Novyi LEF No. 10, 1927, bore the parenthetical subtitle “Plan issledovaniia” (“Research Plan”).
-Shklovsky’s study would later be serialized in multiple issues in 1928.
-Mayakovsky discusses his pre-writing for a screen play entitled “Kak pozhivaete?” (“How Do You Do?”) in a question-and-answer format, while also publishing a portion of his storyboard skeleton of the film’s plot.
+LEF contributors would sometimes publish their literary and critical projects in their intermediate stages.
+For example, Viktor Shklovsky’s study of Lev Tolstoy’s novel, War and Peace, was published in Novyi LEF No. 10, 1927, with the subtitle “Plan issledovaniia” (“Research Plan”).
+Mayakovsky also discussed his pre-writing for a screenplay entitled “Kak pozhivaete?” (“How Do You Do?”) in a question-and-answer format, publishing a portion of his storyboard skeleton of the film’s plot.
 By exposing research and creative processes, Novyi LEF attempted to demystify the process of artistic production and thereby began to initiate the reader into the ranks of cultural producers.